 Why shall we have it?

 Thermal insulation is used to maintain a pleasant climate within the building.
-This applies not only to the winter but also for hot summer days when the insulation protects the interior climate from unbearable heat.
+This applies to the winter and hot summer days when the insulation protects the interior climate from unbearable heat.

-Particularly, if the building is a wooden house without the accumulation properties innate in brick houses.
-Brick houses have the advantage of the masonry mass leveling out the exterior climate changes by first accumulating the heat in the solid mass, thus insulating the interior climate.
+Particularly, if the building is a wooden house without the accumulation properties innate in brick houses, brick houses have the advantage of the masonry mass leveling out the exterior climate changes by first accumulating the solid mass heat, thus insulating the interior climate.

 Where on the house can we find it?